gavv/snippets/pa/README.md

     Standalone program that uses PulseAudio D-Bus API.

+* **Recording client**

+    Standalone program that uses PulseAudio C API to receive samples from the server.

 * **Playback client**

     Standalone program that uses PulseAudio C API to send samples to the server.